 This happened in the years 2008 - 09 and in during the 2014 -15 winter season.
-Fixed price heating oil contract customers pay much more than those who buy at market price.
+Fixed price heating oil contract customers paid much more than those who bought at market price.

 These contracts cannot be broken, so you are stuck paying more when you sign these in seasons where the prices go down.
 This is especially bad when prices trend way down.
 You lose big time when that happens.
 But in years where prices trend up... then you are the winner if you are under a contract.

 It's a risk you have to decide whether over the long run it's worth it.